Advance Care Planning

 Louisiana Advance Directives

 Advance care planning takes careful thought and preparation.
-If you haven’t already, be sure and read the May 2016 issue of your member newsletter, the Connection.
+If you haven’t already, be sure and read the this article in your member newsletter, the Connection.
 It includes a special feature on the topic.
 Below are some other tools to get you started:

 - To help gather your thoughts before having advance care planning talks, check out Your Conversation Starter Kit.
 It’s a tool that the Institute for Healthcare Improvement developed.
 It includes questions you can answer to help organize your thoughts.
 There is also a resource called How to Talk to Your Doctor that can help you have conversations with your health care providers.
 Visit http://theconversationproject.org for more information or to download these tools.